CoopersProjects/2024-TravelPlannerAPI/README.md

 In conclusion, ORMs refine database operations, leading to efficient and organised code outcomes.
 They serve as a vital abstraction layer that simplifies interactions with databases and enhances the scalability and maintainability of applications.
 As a result, they have become essential tools in the field of software development.

 ### R5: API Endpoints

 `POST "/auth/register"`

 Function: Registers a user within the database.

 Input:

     - `username` string: A user's username, maximum of 50 characters.
 Will be unique and not-null.

     - `email` string: A user's associated email, maximum of 100 characters.
 Will also be unique and not-null.

     - `password` string: A user's password, maximum of 50 characters.
 Cannot be null.

+Expected Response: Creates a new user.
+If username or email is not unique, error response.

 `POST "/auth/login"`

 Function: Allows a registered user to log-in and returns authentication token.

 Input:

     - `email` Uses the registered email.

     - `password` Uses the registered password.

+Expected Response: Logs in a user.
+If username or password incorrect, error response.

 `DELETE "/trip/delete/<int:id>"`